To demonstrate versatility of bamboo as a material for housing

 The other aspects of the project included documenting bamboo work tradition and practises in other regions of the country, involvement of the student community, organizing a regional workshop to bring together professional practitioners and traditional artisans to share information, ideas, knowledge, tools and technology and production of a process film on the project.
 Improving skills, where and if possible, and creating access to knowledge and technology to the traditional bamboo artisans, mostly poor and fast alienating from the old skill sets on bamboo and giving a new respectability to the versatile yet much neglected and ignored material through creative designs, were the main objectives of the project.

-- One of the biggest activities was a one month long workshop organised for students of architecture, furniture and interior design students to live, work, design and construct with the bamboo craftsmen and community at URAVU, Waynad.
+- One month long workshop organised for students of architecture, furniture and interior design students to live, work, design and construct with the bamboo craftsmen and community at URAVU, Waynad.

 - Conducted the product library workshop in Dungarda village in xx.
 The team organised traditional craftspeople to showcase their techniques, tools and cultural heritage.